-Cyprus is a party to 28 BITs (five of which are not yet in force).
-Moreover, as a EU Member State, Cyprus is also a party to 73 Other Investment Agreements and 21 Investment Related Instruments, including the Energy Charter Treaty.
+Cyprus has signed 27 BITs, 17 of which are currently in force; one is signed but has not yet entered into force and nine have been terminated.
+As an EU Member State, Cyprus is also party to 73 other Investment Agreements and 21 Investment Related Instruments, including the Energy Charter Treaty.